Personal information management: Maintaining and organizing

 However, people generally struggle to keep their information organized and often do not have reliable backup routines.
 People have trouble maintaining and organizing many distinct forms of information (e.g., digital documents, emails, and web references) and are sometimes observed to make special efforts to consolidate different information forms into a single organization.

-With ever increasing stores of personal digital information, people face challenges of digital curation for which they are not prepared.
-At the same time, these stores offer their owners the opportunity, with the right training and tool support, for exploitation of their information in new, useful ways.
+With increasing stores of personal digital information, people face challenges of digital curation.
+At the same time, these stores offer their owners the opportunity, with the right training and tool support, for exploitation of their information in new ways.

 Empirical observations of PIM studies motivate prototyping efforts towards information tools to provide better support for the maintenance, organization and, going further, curation of personal information.
 For example, GrayArea applies the demotion principle of the user-subjective approach to allow people to move less frequently used files in any given folder to a gray area at the bottom end of the listing of this folder.
 These files can still be accessed but are less visible and so less distracting of a person's attention.

 The Planz prototype supports an in-context creation and integration of project-related files, emails, web references, informal notes and other forms of information into a simplified, document-like interface meant to represent the project with headings corresponding to folders in the personal file system and subheadings (for tasks, sub-projects, or other project components) corresponding to subfolders.
 The intention is that a single, useful organization should emerge incidentally as people focus on the planning and completion of their projects.